withastro/roadmap/proposals/0000-asset-primitive.md

 In the first discussion on this proposal, there was a lot of push-back at the extra boilerplate and "JavaScript-iness" that this introduced (or even "Webpack-iness").
 Astro is trying to be less JavaScript-required than other frameworks, so it is a concern to lean too much into JavaScript to solve our problems.
 Asset ESM imports rely on a special understanding of what an "svg" or "png" import to JavaScript looks like, which may not feel familiar to non-JS experts.

-This proposal takes the following stance in response to these valid drawbacks: **Higher-level, more-friendly APIs can be built on top of this primitive.** For example, you can use `const assets = import.meta.glob('/assets/**')` to create your own runtime `assets` lookup (ex: `assets['font.png']`).
-Or, Astro could build this concept of a magic assets folder into core (ex: `import {getAsset} from 'astro/runtime';`).

-This proposal welcomes more high-level features to be built on top of it, both in Astro core and also across our ecosystem of 3rd-party plugins and integrations.
+This proposal takes the following stance in response to these valid drawbacks: **Higher-level, more-friendly APIs can be built on top of this primitive.** This proposal welcomes more high-level features to be built on top of it, both in Astro core and also across our ecosystem of 3rd-party plugins and integrations.
+Continue to the next section to see how all viable, proposed alternatives can be built on top of this primitive.

 *TODO: More drawbacks?
 Please contribute!*

 # Alternatives

+All viable, proposed alternatives can be built on top of this primitive as high-level features.
+This section outlines the alternatives, and then illustrates how this RFC could power them.
+The goal is to show that this RFC is not at odds with future, high-level features that make this primitive easier to work with.

 ## The Assets Folder